NXT TV preview: The card for tonight's show - Pro Wrestling Dot Net

 The following matches and events are advertised for tonight’s edition of NXT on USA Network.

--Joe Coffey vs. Wes Lee vs. Josh Briggs in a Triple Threat to become No. 1 contender to the NXT North American Championship
+-NXT general manager Ava will announce the challenger for NXT Women’s Champion Roxanne Perez at NXT Battleground

--Thea Hail vs. Fallon Henley in a qualifying match for the ladder match to crown the first NXT Women’s North American Champion
+-Michin vs. Tatum Paxley in a qualifying match for the ladder match to crown the first NXT Women’s North American Champion

--Brinley Reece vs. Jaida Parker in a qualifying match for the ladder match to crown the first NXT Women’s North American Champion
+-Kelani Jordan vs. Wren Sinclair in a qualifying match for the ladder match to crown the first NXT Women’s North American Champion

 Be the first to comment